Official: Ruling means S. Carolina schools can require masks

 COLUMBIA, S.C.
 (AP) — School districts in South Carolina now have the authority to require masks and should check with their lawyers on what kind of accommodations they need to make for medically vulnerable students, the state’s education chief said Wednesday.

-The memo from Education Superintendent Molly Spearman came a day after a federal judge ruled with the parents of disabled students who said a state ban on masks discriminated against them because they didn’t feel safe sending them to public schools without required face coverings as the COVID-19 pandemic continues.
+The memo from Education Superintendent Molly Spearman came a day after a federal judge ruled with the parents of disabled students who said a state ban on mask mandates discriminated against them because they didn’t feel safe sending them to public schools without required face coverings as the COVID-19 pandemic continues.

 The temporary restraining order went into effect immediately.
-Gov. Henry McMaster and state Attorney General Alan Wilson promised to appeal.
+Gov. Henry McMaster and state Attorney General Alan Wilson promised to appeal, while the lawmaker who introduced the ban again threatened to take money from districts that require masks.

 Spearman’s memo said districts now have “discretionary authority to require masks.”